Theme - This Present Moment

 Our 12th annual one day Buddhist retreat (sesshin) will take place at the beautiful Dae Yen Sa Temple.
 The theme is This Present Moment where life is truly lived.
 Practice calming the mind so you can

 open your heart to true peace and gratitude.
 Beginners to the most advanced are welcomed.
-Basic intruction will be given
+Basic instruction will be given

 to beginners.
 Our